 Specialty raw materials are driving the clean-tech industry: from catalysts to LEDs, from batteries to solar cells, all require tightly specified raw materials to operate with maximum efficiency.

 These specialty materials are typically energy intensive to produce, either because of their low natural abundance or because of very high requirement towards their purity.
 As a result, they have a large ecological footprint and are costly to produce.

 This sector is strongly expanding and is ripe for novel supply routes.

-SiQAL implements a novel production technology for high-purity Alumina (HPA) and Silicon.
-In a lean metallurgical process, industrial wastes are up-cycled in a unique chemical reaction which results in a resource-efficient, highly profitable and environmentally benign process.
+SiQAL implements novel extractive production technologies to obtain high-value materials from waste streams.
+With lean metallurgical processes, industrial wastes are up-cycled in a unique chemical reaction which results in a resource-efficient, highly profitable and environmentally benign process.

 We are based in Berlin, Germany.

 SiQAL is supported by EIT RawMaterials